grave019/boats-dealership-mockup/README.md

   ## Goals

   * To increase the functionality of the mockup by researching the existing Crownline website.
 I was able to see what the client liked that already exist on their current website and expand the mockup pages for better user interface.

-  * I challenged myself to increase the functionality of the mockup while staying true to the excellent design of the mockup that was given to me.
-This included have all anchor elements that linked to the existing company site be opened in a new tab.

   * Research Bootstrap documentation along with W3 Schools to better understand coding and styling challenges that were faced in the development process.

-  * Gather startup images and material Crownlines website or design materials needed to build the most accurate representation of the Mockup.
+  * Gather startup images and materials from Crownlines website to build the most accurate representation of the Mockup.

-  * Create some degree of mobile responsiveness.
-Typically, best practices say to build a website mobile first then grow the page as it expands.

   ## Motivation